ashiers/JED/README.md

 (Create,Read,Update,Delete) operations on backend databases.
 Currently JED supports database systems: MySQL, MS SQL Server, and Oracle.

+The complete download package exceeds GitHub's maximum file size restriction, therefore, it is recommended you download the complete zip archive package from our website.

 Website URL: http://jed-datatables.net

 JED works in conjunction with JQuery files obtainable from SpryMedia's website for Datatables http://datatables.net.